Here’s the weird thing. The short answer is: nothing. This planet is miraculously perfect.

 I am not a conspiracy theorist.

 Please keep in mind that we are here talking about living as an expat in Costa Rica.
-For many people that I talk with, world conditions factor into the decision of whether or not to do so.
+For many people that I talk with, world conditions factor into the decision of whether or not they choose to do so.
 We are currently in an uptick of interest in moving to Costa Rica.
 So bear with me here.

 However, I am not a conspiracy theorist.
 I generally opt to take what is happening at face value.
 This is a conscious choice.
 It may well be that there is some highly intelligent, powerful and wealthy, mastermind group out there, choreographing world events.
 But if so, we’re sunk.
 Or it may be that it is as it appears and we humans just have a propensity to default to the controversial.